Crashedmind/PlantUMLHitchhikersGuide/_sources/StdlibUnderTheHood/StdlibUnderstanding.rst.txt

     https://github.com/awslabs/aws-icons-for-plantuml/blob/master/dist/Compute/Batch.puml

     But, for each macro (4 in this case), we would need to add a new macro that supports a scale parameter (giving 8 macros in total).

     This is not very extensible or future proof!

+    So we need to come up with a better way...

 ::